Corporate tax in the United States

-Corporate tax is imposed in the United States at the federal, most state, and some local levels on the income of entities treated for tax purposes as corporations.
-Since January 1, 2018, the nominal federal corporate tax rate in the United States is a flat 21% following the passage of the Tax Cuts and Jobs Act of 2017.
-State and local taxes and rules vary by jurisdiction, though many are based on federal concepts and definitions.
-Taxable income may differ from book income both as to timing of income and tax deductions and as to what is taxable.
-The corporate alternative minimum tax (AMT) was also eliminated by the 2017 reform, but some states have alternative taxes.
-Like individuals, corporations must file tax returns every year.
-They must make quarterly estimated tax payments.
-Groups of corporations controlled by the same owners may file a consolidated return.
+Corporate tax in the United States is imposed at the federal, most state, and some local levels on the income of entities treated for tax purposes as corporations.
+Since January 1, 2018, the federal corporate income tax has been a flat 21% under the Tax Cuts and Jobs Act of 2017 (TCJA, P.L.
+115-97), signed December 22, 2017, replacing a graduated structure ranging from 15% to 35%.
+State and local taxes and rules vary by jurisdiction, although many are based on federal concepts and definitions.
+Forty-four states and the District of Columbia impose a corporate income tax, with top rates in 2026 ranging from 2.0% in North Carolina to 11.5% in New Jersey.